makersacademy/alexa-ruby-course/modules/4/walkthrough.md

 Testing in the Service Simulator, we can see that our refactor has been successful: functionality has not been affected by our tidying of the code.

-### Getting cleaners access to Slots using a Request object
+### Getting cleaner access to Slots using a Request object

 The first three lines of Number Facts' `server.rb` POST route are unpleasant to read.
 They: